nihalzp/cartogram-web/doc/addmap/addmap.md

 Enter the name of the .svg file: .svg
 ```

-Note:
+\* Note: The script currently does not label enclaves nor the territory surrounding it so you may need to include any missing labels.

 4. Open the generated `_coloured_labelled.svg` file in Inkscape to make any additional edits to the colours and labels as you see fit.

 5. Replace the `.svg` in `cartogram-web/internal/data` with the newly generated `_coloured_labelled.svg` and rename it to the name of the file that was replaced.

-6. Continue with the second step of the Add Map Wizard.
+6. Continue with the second step of the Add Map Wizard under "Finishing Up".

 ## Adding Colors and Labels Using Inkscape